The Benefits of Dry Needling Acupuncture

 Are many.
 Relief from nausea, back pain, headaches, migraines, musculoskeletal pain and postoperative pain to name just a few.
 Maybe you’ve had acupuncture and experienced the feelgood factor for yourself.
 Or perhaps you know people or have heard of the ways it can help and want to know if it’s right for you.
 Read on…

-Based on ancient Chinese acupuncture, Western medical acupuncture involves inserting fine sterile needles into areas of pain in the body.
+Based on ancient Chinese acupuncture, dry needling acupuncture involves inserting fine sterile needles into areas of pain in the body.

 Original Chinese acupuncture traditionally works on Qi (vital energy) points.
 If the Qi is blocked energy can’t flow correctly and you get pain or dysfunction.
 The therapist uses needles to unblock important pathways and to re-establish the flow of Qi to relieve the discomfort.

 A broader based approach to health overall Chinese acupuncture deals with generalised ill health using the tongue or even the shape of your ears as an indicator of your health.
-Much safer than eastern acupuncture Western Medical Acupuncture doesn’t work that way instead using evidence based anatomy, physiology and current medical models, as opposed to yin, yang and Qi.
+Much safer than eastern acupuncture, dry needling acupuncture doesn’t work that way instead using evidence based anatomy, physiology and current medical models, as opposed to yin, yang and Qi.

-Western Medical Acupuncture was developed in the 1970’s when researchers were doubting the traditional Qi and meridian approach.
+Dry needling acupuncture, alternatively named Western Medical Acupuncture, was developed in the 1970’s when researchers were doubting the traditional Qi and meridian approach.
 Based on proven, effective aspects of the traditional approach they formed a scientific basis for a western version.
 The best of both worlds.

 That said, though recognised and recommended by The National Institute for Health and Care Excellence (NICE) for the treatments of migraine, tension headaches and lower back pain, to this day there is no uniform version of the westernised version, though all are effective at treating musculoskeletal pain.

-There have also been benefits shown in applying Western Medical Acupuncture on the head (termed scalp acupuncture) to treat paralysis in stroke victims.
+There have also been benefits shown in applying dry needling acupuncture on the head (termed scalp acupuncture) to treat paralysis in stroke victims.
 For more information read my blog scalp acupuncture.